OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 2.1.
 Run Structure
 A single "run" is a complete playthrough attempt, from start to finish.
 Loadout: The player selects a Hero and a Flashcard Deck.
 The Run Inventory is initialized.
-Path Selection: The player is presented with a choice of three nodes on a map.
+Path Selection: The player is presented with a choice of three nodes, each representing a potential encounter.
 Node Resolution: The player selects and resolves one node (e.g., Battle, Shop, Event, Rest Site).
 Progression & Iteration: After resolving a node, the game's "Day" counter advances, increasing difficulty.
 The player returns to Path Selection.
 Boss Encounters: At specific progression milestones, mandatory boss battle nodes appear.